wltrallen2/Java-WGU-SchedulingSystem/README.md

 # Java-WGU-SchedulingSystem
-WORK IN PROGRESS - Java application developed as part of the requirements for Western Governor's University C192 - Advanced Java Concepts
+Java application developed as part of the requirements for Western Governor's University C192 - Advanced Java Concepts

-**CURRENT STATUS NOTE:** _*All functionality as described below is now complete.
+**NOTE:** _*All functionality and documentation as described below is now complete.
 Use the username test and password test to login.
-However, I am still in the process of finishing the javadoc for clarity and any future improvements.
-There are also opportunities for refractoring that are marked that would help improve organization and/or clarity of intent in the code.*_
+However, there are also opportunities for refractoring that are marked that would help improve organization and/or clarity of intent in the code.*_

 For this project, the student is required to implement the following requirements: